harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Alidu Ulidhavaru** - A ghost buster goes to a haunted house to disprove that ghost exists.
 A horror and suspense movie.
 * **Birbal Trilogy** - A lawyer takes up client case who is falsely accused of murder.
 * **Striker** - Hero is not able to identify whether an incident happening in life is real thing or dream.
+* **Ikkkat** - Husband and wife trapped inside the house due to COVID restrictions.
+* **ACT 1978** - A pregnent woman and an old man takes law into their hands to fix the law and corruption

 ## Telugu